Occupational Therapy (MSOT)

 |

-Upcoming Events
+Upcoming Events |

 In the Springfield College MS in Occupational Therapy (MSOT), you’ll engage in a mix of classroom, laboratory, group projects, and fieldwork experiences.
 As a student, you will become practiced in entry-level occupational therapy theory, evaluation and treatment techniques, clinical reasoning, research, teaching skills, management, and teamwork.

 With the opportunity for flexible scheduling, the Occupational Therapy program is ideal for any student.
-You’ll gain experience working under the direction of trained therapists in two full-time internships.
+You’ll gain experience working under the direction of trained therapists in two full-time fieldwork rotations.
 These experiences will help you build essential technical and clinical skills, critical problem-solving techniques, leadership skills, and self-confidence and professional identity.
 And, with more than 300 affiliated fieldwork sites across the country, you’ll be able to do something you love—all while giving back to your community.

 Graduates of the MSOT program will be eligible to take the board exam, become licensed, and work as an occupational therapist.

-With a degree in occupational therapy, you can have an in-demand and fulfilling career.
+With a degree in Occupational Therapy, you can have an in-demand and fulfilling career.
 Our graduates work at schools, universities, government agencies, hospitals, rehabilitation centers, community-based settings, and in many other settings across the country.

 How to Apply: